sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Banks
 You'll want to do this as soon as you can, you can do this without an SSN.
 Bring your passport and drivers license as well as your student card.
 Most banks will give you a free checking account if you are a student.
-You might have to deposit ~$25 for them to open an account, because they want you to have a non-zero balance.

 Note: Some banks have a savings account.
 You may not want one for several reasons: